Farming Innovation Grant

 Key dates:

-• Applications will need to be submitted by 12th November 2023.
+• Applications will need to be submitted by midday 30th July 2025.

-• Assessments will be made and decisions confirmed in December 2023
+• Assessments will be made and decisions confirmed by end of August 2025

 Unlike other grants, there are no set options, so if you are considering anything which could help protect raw water quality from pesticides, nutrients or soil loss we want to hear from you.
 Land connectivity is key and by working and learning together we hope to find innovative solutions to local challenges.